N3ROO/Daily-Wallhaven-Wallpaper/README.md

 *Forked from [Daily Reddit Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper)*

 This script changes your wallpaper to top image of the day on [Wallhaven.cc](https://wallhaven.cc/).
-More customization will come later on.
-The script is currently in development.

 **Run it on startup for new wallpaper on every session.**